redkite-labs/RedKiteCms/src/RedKiteLabs/RedKiteCms/BootstrapBundle/README.md

 # AlphaLemonBootstrapBundle
-AlphaLemonBootstrapBundle takes care to autoload and configure bundles on a composer base application.
+AlphaLemonBootstrapBundle takes care to autoload and configure bundles on a composer based application.
+Each developer could add an autoloader.json file to its Bundle and configure it to autoload the bundle

 The responsibility to configure the bundle is delegated to the bundle's author, who implements an autoloader.json file, where declares the bundle's configuration.

 [![Build Status](https://secure.travis-ci.org/alphalemon/BootstrapBundle.png)](http://travis-ci.org/alphalemon/BootstrapBundle)